BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## To-Do

+- [ ] Logging
 - [ ] Payment Repository #phase-2 #feature
 - [ ] Account Repository #phase-2 #feature
 - [ ] TBC - PaymentHistory repository #phase-2 #feature
 - [ ] TBC - BookingHistory Repository #phase-2 #feature
 - [ ] TBC - PaymentHistory #phase-2 #feature
 - [ ] TBC - Login and Security #phase-3 #feature
+- [ ] User permitted to register only if in user permision database
 - [ ] AdminController #phase-3 #feature
 - [ ] TBC - UserService Permission Implementation #phase-3  #feature <br>- create user with admin permission only if user is an admin<br>- can only be registered if it is in the permission list<br>- admin can add user to user to permission list<br>- password and token system<br>- initialise user account?
 - [ ] TBC - Payment integration #phase-4  #feature